PhilipSnows/quartz/content/website/Guide.md

 ![600](https://i.imgur.com/FfGH1jt.png)

-# 5-You Shall Not Gamble...
+# You Shall Not Gamble...
 Often
 >“We’ll bet thirty-seven Galleons, fifteen Gems, three Gold Coins,” said Fred as he and George quickly pooled all their money,“ that Ireland wins — but Viktor Krum gets the Snitch.
 Oh and we’ll throw in a P2Wand.”
 >— Harry Potter and the Magical Bookie